MindNode 2 review: Makes Mac brainstorming a breeze

 Ideas are best shared with others, and MindNode has long offered plenty of great methods for doing just that, including export to PDF, OPML, image, text, or competing Freemind formats.
 MindNode 2 extends this reach even further with the ability to open documents directly in Marked or export to markdown format.

-Owners of the iOS version also have the option to share documents in a more interactive way through MyMindNode, a cloud service that allows anyone with a share link to view interactive mind maps on a web browser.
+iOS version also have the option to share documents in a more interactive way through MyMindNode, a cloud service that allows anyone with a share link to view interactive mind maps on a web browser.
 Once uploaded, viewers can zoom, fold nodes, download in MindNode format, or embed HTML elsewhere.
 It’s a slick option, but setting up a free account unfortunately requires purchasing the mobile app before it can be used on the Mac version.

 MindNode 2 caps off an otherwise stellar update with more comprehensive print features—documents can now be printed as either mind map or outline layouts, with the ability to optionally split each main node onto a separate page for cleaner output.